-Served buffet style, this is the most cost-effective menu option, and hotels or caterers may offer two or three levels of options in this category, giving event planners different choices.
+Served buffet style, this is the most cost-effective menu option, and hotels or caterers may offer two or three levels of options in this category—offering event planners different choices.
+Items may include:

 - One to three juices (e.g., apple, orange, tomato)